luc-github/ESP3D/README.md

 ## Installation
 1. Please follow installation of the ESP core you want to use : [ESP8266 core version](https://github.com/esp8266/Arduino)  or [ESP32 core version](https://github.com/espressif/arduino-esp32)
 2. Add libraries
-* ESP3D because it is now a library so copy project to your arduino library folder If you want async webserver (currently not recommended for ESP8266, suggested for ESP32):
+* ESP3D because it is now a library so copy project to your arduino library folder.
+If you want async webserver (currently not recommended for ESP8266, suggested for ESP32):
 * ESPAsyncWebServer from @me-no-dev
 if you target ESP8266